 Prof. Boreman received a BS from the Institute of Optics, University of Rochester, and a PhD from the Optical Sciences Center, University of Arizona.
 He has been a visiting scholar at Imperial College in London, Swiss Federal Institute of Technology (ETH) in Zürich, Universidad Complutense in Madrid, and the Defense Research Agency (FOI) in Linköping, Sweden.

-Dr. Boreman is a past member of the SPIE Board of Directors.
+Dr. Boreman presently serves as President of SPIE, the international society for Optics and Photonics.
 He is coauthor of the graduate textbook Infrared Detectors and Systems, author of Modulation Transfer Function in Optical & Electro-Optical Systems, and Basic Electro-Optics for Electrical Engineers.
 He has published more than 100 articles in the areas of infrared detector and focal-plane analysis, optics of random media, infrared scene projection, and transfer-function techniques.

 Dr. Boreman is a Fellow of SPIE, the Optical Society of America, and the Military Sensing Symposia.
 In addition, he is a Senior Member of the IEEE.
 He and two of his students received the 1995 Kingslake Medal from SPIE.